sirlatrom/blog.sunekeller.dk/_drafts/declarative-docker-enterprise-part-2.md

 The overall flow for a new cluster consists of a few high-level steps:

 1. Create a base VM template from a custumized Ubuntu installation ISO file
-2. Create a Docker + UCP VM template on top of the template made in step 1 with all the necessary packages to install and run Docker EE
+2. Create a Docker + UCP VM template on top of the template made in step 1 with all the necessary packages to install and run Docker Enterprise
 3. Create a configured list of VMs for a given cluster environment
 4. Configure the created VMs by installing and joining together a Docker UCP cluster, optionally with a DTR cluster and predefined UCP teams and grants